sphericalwave/sfjits/_posts/2020-01-18-Alex-Blackbelt.md

 So it's a change of context and each person travels their own path.
 Alex certainly knows a lot about jiujitsu, including the obnoxious worm guard.

+I'm more focused on defeating similar ranked guys in tournaments than going hard after black belts.
+I like to respect higher belts, give em hard time, try to score against them but it's more about learning rolling with the big dogs.

 P.S.
 Shout out to Cam Daniels who also got his black belt, a cool guy and killer on the mats.
-I don't Cam as well but last time I rolled with him he tapped me at least 3 times.
+I don't know Cam as well but last time I rolled with him he tapped me at least 3 times.

 Shine on you crazy Diamonds!